coolio986/GPTP-For-VS2008/README.md

 The **[update branch](https://github.com/KYSXD/GPTP-For-VS2008/tree/update)** tracks live changes by [BoomerangAide](https://github.com/BoomerangAide/GPTP-For-VS2008).
 This is the cutting edge and may be buggy.

-The **[update branch](https://github.com/KYSXD/GPTP-For-VS2008/tree/update)** tracks live changes by [BoomerangAide](https://github.com/BoomerangAide/GPTP-For-VS2008).
-This is the cutting edge and may be buggy.

 > **Important**: Note from [BoomerangAide](https://github.com/BoomerangAide)
 *-If there are several Update-X branches, the most stable is the one with the lowest value, the less tested (but probably with more experimental features) is the one with the highest value.*